two-torial/two-torial/docs/games/taito/tetoteconnect/setup.md

 #### Monitor orientation

-!!! info "With tetoco installed, the game won't rotate automatically to portrait mode when starting it."
+!!! info "With tetoco installed, the game won't automatically rotate to portrait mode when starting it."

-    The game can be played on landscape mode but a lot of the play area will be lost, it's best to set your monitor to portrait mode before launching the game.
+    The game can be played in landscape mode but a lot of the play area will be lost, it's best to set your monitor to portrait mode before launching the game.

 ??? tip "Manually rotating"